withcomet/CometiOSInstantWallet/README.md

 ## Overview

 Allow your users to instantly create a Solana wallet using just their phone number or email.
-Users can login and create a wallet with only 3 lines of code.
+Users can login and create a wallet with only a couple lines of code.

-You can also pull any Comet NFT's and their metadata, launch collections, and sell/transfer NFT's effortlessly.
+You can also pull any Comet NFTs and their metadata, launch collections, and sell/transfer NFTs effortlessly.
 Ethereum support is on the way!

 Welcome to iOS's first instant wallet API with extensive features and support, bringing Web 3.0 to the iOS world!